Home / Meat and Poultry Recipes / Kate’s Healthier Dairy Free Chicken Pot Pie Recipe

 for the filling:

 • Heat oven to 400°F and arrange rack in the middle.
-Meanwhile, heat oil in a large, high-sided frying pan over medium-high heat.
-Add onions, garlic, carrots, and celery and season with salt and pepper.
+Meanwhile, heat 3 tablespoons olive oil in a large, high-sided frying pan over medium-high heat.
+Add 1 chopped onions, 2 cloves minced garlic, 3 diced carrots, and 2 diced celery stalks and season with salt and pepper.
 Cook, stirring occasionally, until tender, about 5 minutes.

-• Sprinkle flour over vegetables and cook, stirring constantly, a few minutes to allow flour to get slightly toasted.
-Add madiera and stir, scraping up any browned bits on the bottom of the pan.
-Add chicken, broth, potato, measured salt and pepper and thyme and bring to a boil.
+• Sprinkle 1/4 cup flour over vegetables and cook, stirring constantly, a few minutes to allow flour to get slightly toasted.
+Add 1/4 cup vermouth and stir, scraping up any browned bits on the bottom of the pan.
+Add 4 cups shredded chicken, 4 cups broth, 2 cups chopped potato, 2 teaspoons salt and 1 teaspoon pepper and 1 1/2 teaspoons chopped thyme and bring to a boil.

 • Reduce heat to low and simmer until potatoes are just beginning to become tender on the outside and broth has thickened slightly, about 15 minutes.
-Add peas and parsley and stir to incorporate.
+Add 3/4 cup peas and 1/2 cup chopped parsley and stir to incorporate.
 Taste and add more salt and pepper if necessary.

 • Cut 8 or 9 slits into the top to vent the steam.
-Add a tablespoon of water to the beaten egg and brush egg wash over the top (see picture above).
+Add a tablespoon of water to the beaten egg and brush egg wash over the top.

 • Place in oven and bake until crust in golden brown and mixture is bubbling, about 45 minutes.
 Let sit 10 minutes before serving.